ldstep/ldstephensnet/content/notes.md

 ---

+January 24, 2026, at 9:25:14 AM

+It's really fucking cold this morning.
+The temperature is currently 11 degrees, with a wind chill of -3.
+A major storm is expected tomorrow, bringing snow, sleet, and ice.
+We spent yesterday preparing for it.
+I checked the heating oil, and we have plenty.
+I'll bring in a good supply of firewood this afternoon.

+---

 January 20, 2026, at 4:37:26 PM

 For the past few days, I've been using Raycast.
 Today, I'm back to Alfred, my go-to.